-Vulnerability management for AWS with Sysdig
+Vulnerability management for Microsoft Azure with Sysdig

-Sysdig incorporates vulnerability management into the various stages of the development process, as well as runtime.
-In addition, it helps AWS users prioritize risk and consolidate host and container image scanning into a single workflow to save time and money.
+Sysdig incorporates vulnerability management into the various stages of the development process and runtime.
+In addition, it helps Microsoft Azure users prioritize risk and consolidate host and container image scanning into a single workflow to save time and money.

 - CI/CD pipeline scanning: Vulnerability scanning in the CI/CD pipeline evaluates container images as a build step before pushing to a registry.
-As an additional gate, you can fail builds that don't pass the security policy evaluation. - Registry scanning: Registry scans ensure that container images and artifacts are checked for vulnerabilities before running in production on AWS. - Runtime scanning: Scans for vulnerabilities at runtime to identify issues not identified during earlier stages, introduced during runtime, or disclosed after the last scan occurred.
+As an additional gate, you can fail builds that don't pass the security policy evaluation. - Registry scanning: Registry scans ensure that container images and artifacts are checked for vulnerabilities before running in production on Microsoft Azure. - Runtime scanning: Scans for vulnerabilities at runtime to identify issues not identified during earlier stages, introduced during runtime, or disclosed after the last scan occurred.